 17.3 Commendations for any member of staff giving exceptional service are also welcomed.

-17.4 If a customer no longer requires a season ticket, they may, under certain circumstances, be able to gain a refund on the unused part of the ticket.
-Each application for a refund will be considered separately, and Centrebus reserves the right to refuse a refund on any ticket.
-Any refund will be calculated by considering the price of the relevant tickets needed to cover the portion of the ticket used, and an additional administration charge of £7 (£14 for tickets valid for more than 3 months).
+17.4 Academic Year, Term Tickets and 12 Month Season Tickets can not be cancelled once purchased.
+They may, under certain circumstances be able to gain a refund on the unused portion; if moving home (out of the area), moving to a new School, or long term illness.
+Proof may be requested.
+Refunds are solely at the discretion of Centrebus and each application for a refund will be considered separately, and Centrebus reserves the right to refuse a refund on any ticket.
+Any refund will be calculated by considering the price of relevant tickets needed to cover the portion of the ticket used, and an additional administration charge of £30 will apply.
 Refunds can only be made to the original ticket purchaser.
 Credit card charges are not refundable.
-Applications should be made in writing to Centrebus (address as shown in section 17.1); the date of postmark will be taken as the last date of validity of the ticket.
+Applications should be made in writing to Centrebus (address as shown in section 17.1).

 17.5 Refunds are only issued on surrendering a season ticket back to us as described in 17.4.
 Partial refunds for weeks or days that are unused part way through the term of a ticket's validity (due to illness, or self isolation for example) will not be given.

 18.1 These Conditions of Carriage may be amended by us at any time without notice.
 Such amendments will be available for inspection by the public at the Company’s office and will be posted on its websites.

 Centrebus Ltd is a company registered with Companies House in England and Wales under company number 3872099 and with registered office address at 43 Wenlock Way, Leicester, LE4 9HU.

 Centrebus East Ltd is a company registered with Companies House in England and Wales under company number 7684224 and with registered office address at 43 Wenlock Way, Leicester, LE4 9HU.